 How Often Should You Reboot Your Router?

-Know when to reboot your router so you can maintain a healthy, speedy internet connection.
+Know when to reboot so you can maintain a healthy, speedy internet connection

 Equipment Guides, How-To

-There’s no definitive rule for how often you should reboot your router or wireless gateway.
+There’s no definitive rule for how often you should reboot your router, gateway, or mesh system.
 Ideally, you should reboot them at least once a month to clear out the memory and refresh your connections.

-But don’t confuse the term “reboot” with “reset”—they’re not the same.
-A “reboot” simply restarts your wireless router, while a “reset” restores your router to its default factory settings.
-You’ll want to perform a reset only if you’re troubleshooting and reboots don’t work.
+But don’t confuse “reboot” with “reset”—they’re different.
+A “reboot” simply restarts your router, gateway, or mesh system, while a “reset” restores it to its default factory settings.
+You’ll want to perform a reset only if you’re troubleshooting and nothing you do fixes your problems.

-We’ll explain how to reboot your router and why you should.
-We’ll also explain how to perform a factory reset if your troubleshooting comes to that point.
+I’ll explain how to reboot your router, gateway, or mesh system and why you should.
+I’ll also explain how to perform a factory reset if your troubleshooting comes to that point.

 Are you rebooting your router to improve your speed?

-You may need a better internet plan if you have a slow connection.
+Your router, gateway, or mesh system may not be the issue.
+You may have grown out of your slow internet plan.
 Enter your zip code below to see what’s available in your area.

-Rebooting your router or wireless gateway (a router/modem combo) is easy and often necessary if you’re experiencing internet slowdowns, especially on Wi-Fi connections.
+Rebooting your router, gateway, or mesh system is easy and often necessary if you’re experiencing internet slowdowns, especially on Wi-Fi connections.

-One way to reboot your router is to pull the plug.
-You won’t hurt it—in fact, power cycling is a better, faster solution than using the app or web-based backend.
+Pulling the plug is one way to reboot your router, gateway, or mesh system.
+You won’t hurt it.
+In fact, power cycling is a better, faster solution than using the app or web-based backend.
 Why?
 Because you’re allowing the router’s motherboard to drain any remaining electricity and release data stored in the system memory.
 This method generally solves your connection issue.

 Step 1: Unplug the power cord from the electrical socket.